VaganovAlexanderMih/EncryptionSystem/README.md

 ## About

-This [Encryption System](https://github.com/VaganovAlexanderMih/EncryptionSystem) can encrypt with the Caesar, Vigenere and Vernam ciphers, as well as decrypt them, and the Caesar cipher can be decrypted both with the use of a key (offset) and without it (using the method of frequency analysis) When you use Vigenere and Vernam ciphers, the key is generating automatically
+This [Encryption System](https://github.com/VaganovAlexanderMih/EncryptionSystem) can encrypt with the Caesar, Vigenere, Vernam and Columnar ciphers, as well as decrypt them, and the Caesar cipher can be decrypted both with the use of a key (offset) and without it (using the method of frequency analysis) When you use Vigenere and Vernam ciphers, the key is generating automatically